 Restorative justice – a state of “shalom” or peace because all wrong is righted, hurt forgiven, beauty and order abound and the world and all relationships are as they should be (based off of a deeper inner longing society seems to feel.

-Social justice based off of a set of absolute truths found in the Bible (however, there are wide interpretations of these)
+Biblical justice is essentially social justice based off of a set of absolute truths found in the Bible.
+However, there are wide interpretations of these.

 What Does Average Advocate Prioritize?

 As you can see, social justice is a moral construct.
 In laymen’s terms *WOOOWHOO FOR THE EVERYDAY PEOPLE!* this means everyone has got an opinion, but they don’t all smell good.
 It’s all relative.